Rocky Gap State Park

 Rocky Gap State Park is a public recreation area with resort features located on Interstate 68 (exit 50), 7 mi east of Cumberland in Allegany County, Maryland.
 The state park's 3000 acre include Lake Habeeb, Evitts Mountain, and the privately owned and operated Rocky Gap Casino Resort.
 The park offers water recreation, camping facilities, and hiking trails.
-The park is managed by the Maryland Department of Natural Resources, the resort by Golden Entertainment, Inc.
+The park is managed by the Maryland Department of Natural Resources, the resort by Century Casinos.

 History

 The park originated with the donation of land by Edward Habeeb and others for the creation of a state park at Rocky Gap.
 Initial state purchases began in 1963 with land acquisition continuing until 1966.
 In 1970, the Army Corps of Engineers dammed Rocky Gap Run to create Lake Habeeb.
 The park opened in 1974.